Skip to main content

 Drilling for Geothermal and CCS Data in West Virginia

-Dr. Shikha Sharma, WVU professor of Geology and IsoBioGeM lab director, is leading a team of researchers who are gathering data from an exploratory well near Morgantown.
-Drilling started in mid-May.
-Funded by the U.S. Department of Energy, the team will collect the first geological data on whether geothermal reservoirs can be a clean energy source for parts of West Virginia and Mid-Appalachia.
+Dr. Shikha Sharma, WVU professor of Geology and IsoBioGeM lab director, is leading a team of researchers who gathered data from an exploratory well near Morgantown.
+Funded by the U.S. Department of Energy, the team collected the first geological data on whether geothermal reservoirs can be a clean energy source for parts of West Virginia and Mid-Appalachia.
 Carbon storage is also part of the research project.
+The team is currently analyzing the data.

-This exploratory well is a borehole drilled 3 miles vertically to assess the geothermal heat potential in this region.
-The well is being used to collect critical rock samples and data on heat temperatures.
-It will not be a production well, meaning no energy or heat will come out of the well, only scientific data and rocks.
-No fracking is involved.
+This exploratory well was a borehole drilled 3 miles vertically to assess the geothermal heat potential in this region.
+The well was used to collect critical rock samples and data on heat temperatures.
+It was not a production well, meaning no energy or heat came out of the well, only scientific data and rocks.
+No fracking was involved.

 What’s so hot about this research?